Integrative-Transcriptomics/DamageProfiler/README.md

 Single-stranded library protocol was used.
 Default: false.

 -------------------------------------------------------

-Running the jar file without any parameter starts the GUI to configure the run.

 Stay tuned, a more detailed description, manual and tutorial of DamageProfiler is coming soon.